janderssonse/karei/docs/EXTENSIONS.md

 1. **XDG Base Directory Compliance**: Use standard XDG environment variables for configuration and data storage
 2. **Non-destructive Installation**: Extensions must not modify core Karei files
 3. **Atomic Operations**: All configuration changes should be reversible and atomic
-4. **Error Handling**: Implement comprehensive error handling with clear user feedback
+4. **Error Handling**: Implement proper error handling with clear user feedback
 5. **Logging Integration**: Use Karei logging patterns for consistency

 #### Security Standards